[Updated May 2021 with further useful information]

-You will no doubt by now be aware that the LSB has approved new rules proposed by the SRA requiring law firms to publish price and service information on their website for certain areas of law, namely:
+You will no doubt by now be aware that there are new SRA rules requiring law firms to publish price and service information on their website, in an accessible and prominent location, for certain areas of law, namely the following:

-The SRA has also announced that all firms must publish details of their complaints handling procedure on their websites and carry a new SRA digital badge that will be provided to all authorised bodies.
+The SRA has also announced that all firms must publish details of their complaints handling procedure on their websites (for a useful Complaints Procedure template from the SRA please click here) and carry a new SRA digital badge (for which click here) that will be provided to all authorised bodies.
 The digital badge is designed to:

 - assist consumer awareness and understanding of regulatory protections